Krastanov/labwebsite/grad-qis.md

 - 30% midterms (letter graded)
 - 30% final (letter graded)

+For students running a class project the weight is 20% on the project and 0.8 downscaling of the 3 components in the bullet points above.

 Homework late return policy: each day the homework is late, the grade for that particular homework is lowered by a factor of 0.7, compounding.

 Your worst homework grade is not counted (i.e., you do not need to ask for extensions -- you get one freebie that you can decide to use when you wish and nothing more).